5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

 **Misc > Security > SecureBootModel** = `Disabled`.
 I always had problems with this when this feature was set to `Default`.
 As soon as you need `Whatevergreen.kext` you can't use this feature.
 So disable it if you have problems booting.

 **Misc > Security > Vault** = `Optional` Disables File Vault.
 Can prevent system boot if it is set to "Secure" but File Vault encryption is not configured at all.
 Because it needs the generation of a key and a hash.

+If your macOS Partion (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):

+**UEFI > APFS**: Change `MinDate` and `MinVersion` to `-1`.
+This disables APFS driver verifictaion, so it loads no matter which version you are using (from macOS High Sierra onwards, because that's when APFS was introduced).

+**BACKGROUND**: If you use an OS older than Big Sur and both values are set to default (`0`) you won't see your macOS Partition, because the APFS driver won't load.
+This is a security feature which should ensure that your macOS boots using a varified APFS driver.
+To maximize compatibility with older macOS versions, I would disable it during Install.

+**IMPORTANT**: For security reason you should change these values according to the version of macOS you are using.
+A list with the correct values for `MinDate` and `MinVersion`can be found here: https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h

 </details>
 <details>
 <summary><strong>Security Settings</strong></summary>

 ## III.
 Security Settings

 ### How to disable Single User Mode